 5. Completion of the College Student Inventory (CSI).

-Additional information along with login directions will be distributed early in the semester to instructors and teaching assistants.
+Additional information along with log-in directions will be distributed early in the semester to instructors and teaching assistants.
 The College Student Inventory helps both the students and instructors to better understand the unique needs of each student.

 All syllabi should include: